Dharapuram: History

 During British empire, Dharapuram was the capital of Noyyal South District before the formation of Coimbatore District.
 Bhavani Was The Capital Of Noyal North District.
 In 1804 Coimbatore District was formed by combining both.
 Dharapuram was taluk under Coimbatore district during 1804-1979.
 Dharapuram and Coimbatore Municipalities were established on the same day.
 Dharapuram attained the status of a Municipality in the year 1866 and it was promoted to first grade municipality on 9 May 1983.
-The town has attained the status of a Municipality in the year 1866 and functioning as the First Grade Municipality from 09.05.1983.
-The town developments completely depend on the agricultural activities and Commerce and Trades.
+The town attained Municipality status in the year 1866 and was functioning as a First Grade Municipality from 9 May 1983.
+On 30 March 2023, it was upgraded as a Selection Grade Municipality.
+Development in the town completely depends on the agriculture, as well as commerce and trades.

 Demographics

 According to 2011 census, Dharapuram had a population of 67,007 with a sex-ratio of 1,045 females for every 1,000 males, much above the national average of 929.
 A total of 5,048 were under the age of six, constituting 2,566 males and 2,482 females.
 The average literacy of the town was 80.4%, compared to the national average of 72.99%.
-The town had a total of 15842 households.
+The town had a total of 15,842 households.
 This area is dominated by Kongu Vellalar Gounder community, There were a total of 23,722 workers, comprising 506 cultivators, 1,227 main agricultural laborers, 652 in house hold industries, 17,553 other workers, 3,784 marginal workers, 51 marginal cultivators, 697 marginal agricultural laborers, 204 marginal workers in household industries and 2,832 other marginal workers.
 As per the religious census of 2011, Dharapuram (M) had 77.12% Hindus, 16.76% Muslims, 5.74% Christians, and 0.37% following other religions.